tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 Can't mock it because we're using real Yahoo.
 If Yahoo change their API, the test will fail.
 The previous test would still pass as our internal API is still working, it's just the adapter that's broken.

 *is this an integration test?
-GOOS says if you don't own it, it's not an integrationn test.
+GOOS says if you don't own it, it's not an integration test.

 ### A note on integration tests